bnbullock/World_Weather_Analysis/README.md

 ![Travelling England](Vacation_Itinerary/WeatherPy_travel_map.png)

-Below, we have also produced an individual map with simple markers for the client to review with individual markes assigned to each city stop along the four city itinerary as chosen by the client.
+Below, we have also produced a separate map with individual markers assigned for each city stop along the four city itinerary as chosen by the client.
+This allows for more careful inspection of the destination city and the surrounding cities and attractions.

 ![England Markers](Vacation_Itinerary/WeatherPy_travel_map_markers.png)

 ## Overall Summary

 In summary we are able to provide the client with real-time information to make a very informed decision.
-Also, the code is repeatable and provides the user with many different itinerary choices for temperature and ciites to visit.
+Also, the code is repeatable and provides the user with many different itinerary choices for temperature and cities to visit.
 Both of these values are entered by the client and the application can present the results in a manner that allows the client to choose a suitable destination of travel.